-Since the September 3, 2019 Planning Board meeting, Mr. Mitchell met with Mike Schafale with the North Carolina Natural Heritage Program.
-Mr. Schafale visited the proposed subdivision site on September 11, 2019 (attachment #6).
+The Planning Board resumed discussion on October 1, 2019 and the project engineer, Warren Mitchell provided a revised layout.
+Mr. Mitchell met with Mike Schafale with the North Carolina Natural Heritage Program.
+Mr. Schafale visited the proposed subdivision site on September 11, 2019.
 He discovered mature Dry Basic Oak-Hickory Forest, southern shagbark hickory, post oak, white oak, upland depression swamp, small patches of Dry Oak-Hickory Forest and Dry-Mesic Oak-Hickory Forest.

 Mr. Mitchell revised the layout of the proposed project.
 The revised layout has connectivity to natural space, additional open space, an additional stormwater pond, a community gathering spot with an informational board about the conservation area preserving the Dry Basic-Oak Hickory Forest, and shows the removal of the septic adjacent to Paar's property (parcel 75528).
-Mr. Mitchell spoke with soil scientist Jason Hall about the septic field.
+Mr. Mitchell spoke with soil scientist Jason

+Hall about the septic field.
 Mr. Hall suggested to install the initial septic field closer to the homes on Lots 22-24 and leave the repair septic field closer to the Paar's property because the repair fields are usually never used.
 This would allow the lot to stay wooded.

-Jennifer Britt, NCDOT Assistant District Supervisor, provided comments through an email (attachment #7) dated September 10, 2019 stating that the public right-of-ways that were approved with smaller widths have caused maintenance problems for NCDOT and the NCDOT design manual is being revised to delete smaller widths.
+Jennifer Britt, NCDOT Assistant District Supervisor, provided comments through an email dated September 10, 2019 stating that the public rights-of-way that were approved with smaller widths have caused maintenance problems for NCDOT and the NCDOT design manual is being revised to delete smaller widths.
 The minimum that is allowed is a 20' wide roadway and 60' wide right-of-way.